 Standalone React Front End#

 SaaS Pegasus’s default React integration is based on a hybrid-model for reasons outlined here.
 The hybrid model is still recommended for the overwhelming majority of Pegasus projects using React.
-However, there are valid reasons to run a completely separate React front—including access to dedicated tooling and libraries, and isolating your front end and back end code.
+However, there are valid reasons to run a completely separate React front—including access to dedicated tooling and libraries, isolating your front end and back end code, and working with AI-based tools that generate single-page applications.

-Pegasus experimentally ships with a decoupled front end example application that can be used as a starting point for building out a decoupled front end with React.
+Pegasus experimentally ships with a decoupled front end example single page application that can be used as a starting point for building out a decoupled front end / SPA with React.
 It uses Vite as a development server and build tool.

 The features it includes are:

-Authentication via JWT—including sign up, login and logout functionality.
+• Authentication via headless allauth and sessions—including sign up, login, social login, email confirmation, two-factor authentication, and logout functionality.

-A sample profile page which shows how to retrieve data from your back end and display it.
+• A sample profile page which shows how to retrieve data from the logged in user (via the back end APIs) and display it.

-The employee lifecycle demo that ships with Pegasus (if enabled).
+• The employee lifecycle demo that ships with Pegasus (if enabled), showing a full create, update, delete (CRUD) workflow.

 The standalone front end is only available on TailwindCSS and uses DaisyUI for styling.

-The standalone is not intended to be a replacement for Pegasus’s UI, but a reference example you can use as a starting point to build standalone, React, single-page-applications with Pegasus.
+The standalone is not intended to be a replacement for Pegasus’s UI, but a reference example you can use as a starting point to build standalone, single-page-applications with Pegasus and React.

 Here’s a demo: